frnmst/trisquel-installation-script/poc.md

 ## Stage 0

+NOTE: This stage needs to be done manually from a live ISO or from another system.

-1. Partition
+1. Partition the devices
-2. Setup RAID, LVM or whatever (optional)
+2. Setup RAID, LVM, encryption(s) or whatever [optional]
-3. Format
+3. Format partitions with filesystems
 4. Mount

 ## Stage 1